boriel/lightcsv/README.md

-# SimpleCSV
+# LightCSV

-Simple CSV reader
+Simple light CSV reader

 This CSV reader is implemented in just pure Python.
 It allows to specify a separator, a quote char and column titles (or get the first row as titles).
 Nothing more, nothing else.